-We had the unique opportunity to visit what I believe to be the most beautiful place I’ve ever visited in my entire life in March of 2017.
+We had the unique opportunity to visit what I believe is the most beautiful place I’ve ever visited in my entire life in March of 2017.
 It’s an area of land that has been owned and managed by the Havasupai American Indian tribe for the last 800 years known as Havasu Falls.

-Prior to our visit Nick complained about the serious lack of information about Havasu Falls on the official Havasupai Tribe website as well as in various blog posts that he read so I promised him I would write an incredibly detailed (and hopefully helpful) post.
-We hope you enjoy!
+Prior to our visit, Nick complained about the serious lack of information about getting a permit for Havasu Falls on the official Havasupai Tribe website.
+So I promised him I would write an incredibly detailed (and hopefully helpful) post.
+We hope you enjoy it!

 - How to get a permit for Havasu Falls